-[d] Scope 3 emissions reported include exclusively emissions from corporate business travel (air and rail) calculated based on transactions with known mileage as provided by the travel agency.
+[c] Scope 3 emissions reported include exclusively emissions from corporate business travel (air and rail) and are calculated based on reservations provided by the travel agency.
+Transactions classified as "unknown" by the travel agency are excluded from the reported figure.

-[e] Carbon intensity metric is estimated by dividing scope 1 and 2 greenhouse gas emissions per terabytes of data traffic.
+[d] Carbon intensity metric is estimated by dividing scope 1 and 2 greenhouse gas emissions per terabytes of data traffic.